 anchors, in order to increase the frost protection for the

 The bottom of each brace has rebar through it to attach it to the concrete, and the top end is fastened with a single large bolt, through the brace placed into the center of an 8" length of steel channel (which is bolted to each tower leg).
 This is the same support system I have used for decades on my 16 yagi 2m EME array.
+Below are some photos showing how the braces are attached to the tower:

 |The lower 25' of tower